 - After you mix the batter, let it stand for 3o minutes.
 It helps to achieve a smoother batter and consequently smoother crepes.

-- Flavour your batter with either good vanilla or almond, or both!
-It elevates a humble pancake to something luxurious, worthy to be a cake! 😉
+- Flavour your batter with either good quality vanilla or almond.
+Or both!
+It elevates a humble pancake to something luxurious, worthy to be a cake!

 - Heat your frying pan well before pouring the first crepe in.